antonygggg/Data_Mining/README.md

 # Data Mining

-Basic data mining algorithms and models implementations, using Matplotlib for plotting results
+Basic data mining algorithms and models, using Matplotlib for plotting results

 <br/><br/>